alfred-jayaprakash/kke-solutions/README.md

 ### General Tips
 * **Begin with the end in mind**
     * Always begin the task with an idea on how to verify the successful completion of the task.
-For verification guidance on individual topics, follow the links below:
+For verification guidance and other specific guidance on individual topics, follow the links below:
       * [Linux System Administration tasks](./linux/README.md)
       * [Kubernetes tasks](./kubernetes/README.md)
       * [Docker tasks](./docker/README.md)